-Questions YES NO ١.
-Do you have symptoms of cough, fever, high temperature, sore throat, runny nose, breathlessness or flu like symptoms now or in the past 14 days?
+Na ame of Principal: Questions YES NO 1.
+Do you have symptoms of cough, fever, high temperature (38 degrees C or above), difficulty breathing, loss or change in your sense of smell or taste now or in the past 14 days?
 2. Have you been diagnosed with confirmed or suspected COVID-19 infection in the last 14 days?
-3. Have you been advised by the HSE that you are you a close contact of a person who is a confirmed or suspected case of COVID-19 in the past 14 days? ١.
-Have you been advised by a doctor to self-isolate at this time?
-5. Have you been advised by a doctor to cocoon at this time?
-5. Have you been advised by your doctor that you are in the very high risk group?
-If yes, please liaise with your doctor and Principal re return to work.
+3. Are you awaiting the results of a COVID-19 test?
+4. In the past 14 days, have you been in contact with a person who is a confirmed or suspected case of COVID-19?
+5. Have you been advised to self-isolate at this time?
+6. Have you been advised to restrict your movements at this time?
+7. Have you been categorised as 'Very High Risk' or 'High Risk' by the Occupational Health Service (OHS) ab ease provide details below of any other circumstances relating to COVID-19, not in love, which may need to be considered to allow your safe return to work e.g. return proad.
+Si gned: Date: